marcinofulus/iCSEbook1/school/source/abitur/2013/en/geraden.rst

 **Solution of part b**

-The intersection :math:`T` can be obtained by plugging the value of :math:`\lambda`, which was determined in part a, into the equation of the line :math:`g`.
-Now, two points :math:`P` and :math:`Q` which lie on :math:`g` and are at equal distance from :math:`T` are sought after.
-For this, one has to add a value to :math:`\lambda` and substact the same from :math:`\lambda`.
+The intersection :math:`T` can be obtained by plugging the value of :math:`\lambda` determined in part a into the equation of line :math:`g`.
+Now, two points :math:`P` and :math:`Q` are to be determined which lie on :math:`g` at equal distance from :math:`T`.
+To this end, one adds a chosen value to :math:`\lambda` and subtracts the same value from :math:`\lambda`.

 In part a, we found :math:`\lambda = -2`.
 The two points :math:`P` and :math:`Q`
 can be obtained, for example, by plugging the values :math:`\lambda = -1` and